TSchotter/webserver-tomb/docs/5-database/index.md

 1. **[Database Basics](databaseBasics.md)** - Understanding what databases are, common database languages, and fundamental concepts like tables, rows, columns, and relationships
 2. **[Common MySQL Commands](mysqlCommands.md)** - Essential SQL commands for creating tables, inserting data, updating records, querying information, and deleting data
+3. **[MySQL JOINs](mysqlJoins.md)** - How to combine data from multiple tables using INNER, LEFT, and RIGHT JOINs
+4. **[Aggregate Functions and GROUP BY](mysqlAggregateFunctions.md)** - Performing calculations and data analysis using COUNT, SUM, AVG, MIN, MAX, and grouping data

 ## Prerequisites